silviazia/JPMorgan---FinTech-Unit-1-Case-Study/README.md

 ### **Landscape**

+* As mentioned above, JP Morgan chase & co is a **Bank** or financial institution that dominates globally in investment banking, asset management, private banking, private wealth management, and treasury services divisions.
+* Banks or financial institutions face challenges/disruption like every other domain.
+Over the past 10 years, they have faced the fallout from the global financial crisis (GFC), regulatory reforms, the birth of new competitors, and now a global pandemic.
+To weather the current storm and build greater resilience, they must become instinctive.

 ### **Results**

-* JPM's position as a global leader in digital treasury and payments has been recognized with multiple No.1 rankings for cash management, innovation, digital capabilities and quality of advice in the 2020
+* JP Morgan chase & Co's position as a global leader in digital treasury and payments has been recognized with multiple No.1 rankings for cash management, innovation, digital capabilities and quality of advice in the 2020.
+* It is also ranked number 1 in overall customer satisfaction, equity offerings and transactions/payments processing.
+*